 Purely internal support

 So the obvious benefits are that your IT staff is 100% dedicated to your business.
-They could be working from the office or working from home, as we do these days, they're dedicated to your business.
-The problem with that is, with a company that size and two IT staff, there isn't much redundancy if someone's sick or when someone's on leave.
-It's also more expensive for the business to have your IT completely insourced.
-So for this business, and insourced model doesn’t make much sense.
+They could be working from the office or working from home, as we do these days, they’re dedicated to your business.
+The problem with that is, with a company that size and two IT staff, there isn’t much redundancy if someone’s sick or when someone’s on leave.
+It’s also more expensive for the business to have your IT completely insourced.
+So for this business, an insourced model doesn’t make much sense.

 Another thing to consider is a completely outsourced model means you’re not going to have onsite support for your head office or for your staff, which can be to the detriment of smaller issues.
 You know the ones, the annoying ones where the staff member might not want to log a ticket for but it does actually affect their productivity.
 Having someone onsite helps with removing those issues which is great for your team.